hack4impact-upenn/member-bios/yoni-nachmany.md

 Yoni is a junior at Penn studying [Networked & Social Systems Engineering](http://www.nets.upenn.edu/), a computer science degree focused on networks, crowds, and markets on the Internet.
-He is also a leader in the PennQuest outdoor orientation program, guiding 120 incoming freshmen on a hiking and camping trip on the Appalachian Trail.
+He is also a leader in the PennQuest outdoor orientation program, guiding 130 incoming students on a hiking and camping trip on the Appalachian Trail.
 A former [hackNY fellow](https://apply.hackny.org/), Yoni is excited about tech in his native New York City.
 This summer, Yoni is a Core Engineer Intern at [Meetup](http://www.meetup.com/): Meetup's mission is to revitalize local community and help people around the world self-organize.